A hybrid stochastic configuration interaction-coupled cluster approach for multireference systems: Quantum Monte Carlo Methods

 For a multireference coupled cluster approach, the Hilbert space can be partitioned into a reference (model) space and an external space.
 One approach, first suggested in the work or Piecuch, Oliphant and Adamowicz,\cite{Oliphant1991,Oliphant1992,Piecuch1993, Piecuch1994} uses a formally single-reference \textit{Ansatz},

 where $\hat T_\mathrm{int}$ excite electrons within the reference space while $\hat T_\mathrm{ext}$ includes at least one external excitation.
-Given a principal reference $\ket{D_0}$ each other determinant in the reference space (referred to as `secondary references' in the following)can be expressed as $\ket{D_n} = \hat a_n \ket{D_0}$, where $\hat a_n$ is some excitation operator, we can also express a multireference coupled cluster wavefunction as
+Given a principal reference $\ket{D_0}$ each other determinant in the reference space (referred to as `secondary references' in the following) can be expressed as {$\ket{D_n} = \pm \hat a_n \ket{D_0}$}, where $\hat a_n$ is some excitation operator, we can also express a multireference coupled cluster wavefunction as

-where $\hat T_i$ are $i$-th order excitors of the first reference, $\hat T^{(n)}_j$ are $j$-th order excitors of the $n$-th secondary reference and $m_n$ is the trucation level associated with each reference.
+where $\hat T_i$ are {external} $i$-th order excitors of the first reference, $\hat T^{(n)}_j$ are {external} $j$-th order excitors of the $n$-th secondary reference, $m_n$ is the truncation level associated with each reference { and $t_m$ are the coefficients of the internal excitation operators}.
 This form allows for a completely general reference space and set of excitation levels to be used.
-However, some external determinants may be within $m_n$ excitations of multiple references, so care must be taken to only include the relevant excitors in one $T^{(n)}$.
+However, some external determinants may be within $m_n$ excitations of multiple references, so care must be taken to only include the relevant excitors in one $\hat T^{(n)}$.
 Writing all excitations in terms of a single reference circumvents this problem, but the form in \Cref{eq:mrcc} is helpful in understanding the corresponding stochastic algorithm.

 In the $m$-reference CCMC ($m$r-CCMC) aproach,\cite{Filip2019} all but the main reference $\ket{D_0}$ are used to define an appropriate selection space.
 In particular, one must compute $n_\mathrm{max} =\max\limits_{n}\{e_n + m_n\}$, where $e_{n}$ is the excitation level of reference $n$ with respect to $\ket{D_0}$.
 Then, clusters of size up to $n_\mathrm{max} + 2$ are selected, but only those within $m_n +2$ of at least one reference are accepted.
 Spawning, death and annihilation processes are unchanged, as is the computation of the shift and projected energy.